 Linksys Atlas Pro 6 dual-band mesh Wi-Fi features

 This Wi-Fi standard is the newest incremental improvement to Wi-Fi technology.
 Technically, there is a newer standard called Wi-Fi 6E, but 6E-capable devices are currently rare.
-So, Wi-Fi 6 is currently the best Wi-Fi solution for most of us.
-Wi-Fi 6 offers an increase in maximum throughput (up to 9.6 Gigabits per second) and up to 75% reduction of network latency, in comparison with Wi-Fi 5.
+So, Wi-Fi 6 is currently the best Wi-Fi solution for most of us (you can read more about it here).
+Wi-Fi 6 offers an increase in maximum throughput (up to 9.6 Gigabits per second) and up to 75% reduction of network latency, in comparison with Wi-Fi 5 (better known as 802.11ac).
 But the biggest benefit to you and your smart home is the increased ability to manage network traffic congestion.
 With so many smart devices in your home, the high number of persistent connections can slow things down.
 Wi-Fi 6 is designed to manage all that traffic in the Internet of Things era.
 Linksys claims that the mesh network can handle up to 60 devices.
 And while I don’t have nearly that many devices in my home, I can say that it worked well with all the devices I do have.

 The parental controls offered by Linksys Mesh router are very basic.
 You can pause internet access to a device on your network, set a pause schedule for any device, and block specific websites by manually adding them to a block list.
 I would look for a dedicated parental control program or service if parental controls are a priority to you.